Frequently Asked Questions

 Q4.
 What are Articles of Incorporation?

 A4.
-When you establish a corporation in Japan, a public notary must certify the company’s Articles of Incorporation.
-The Articles establish the company’s basic information such as the company name, address, business purpose, and representatives.
-Currently if you choose to do this electronically there is no need to pay the 40,000 fee typically charged.
+When you establish a KK in Japan, a notary public must certify the company’s Articles of Incorporation.
+The Articles establish the company’s basic information such as the company name, address, business nature/items, and representatives.
+Currently if you do this certification electronically, there is no need to pay the stamp duty of 40,000 yen typically charged.